ArnoVdH/photoblog/content/blog/2019/ubi_introduction.md

 Variations on BI
 ----------------
+There are a few proposals with similar goals and methods that aren't necessarily real basic incomes.

 ### Negative income tax
+One of the most well known alternative social security schemes is the negative income tax.
+This is a system of taxation where people under a certain treshold don't pay taxes but get benefits, payed for with the taxes collected from those above that treshold.
+Those beneath the treshold get a taxbreak to guarantee a minimum.

+While the actual wealth transfers would be significantly smaller than in the case of a BI, it still requires a system of background checks to evaluate eligibility for these tax breaks and thus uncertainty about one's income (see below).

 ![](/img/blog/ubi-comparison.jpeg)

 ### Stakeholder grants
+Another proposition is that of the *stakeholder grants* as first proposed by Thomas Paine (together with a basic pension) and more recently elaborated upon by Bruce Ackerman and Anne Alstott.
+The idea here is that every person under the scheme gets a share in the wealth of the community in the form of a one-time lump-sum payment at the age of majority.
+Just as in a BI scheme, there won't be any conditions to receiving this grant or any limitations on the way someone can spend their allotted money.
+They can invest, they can spend, they can gamble, gift it way.
+The potential and risks are all their own responsibility.
+The fact that this grant would consist of a much higher sum than a basic income would means that larger endeavours are possible.
+That's why Ackerman and Alstott call it a "launching pad for succes".

+Although this radical anti-paternalist vision has merits, there are some problems with it.
+Besides irresponsible behaviour,

 ### Participation income
+"Slavery with extra steps"

 ### Existing forms of BI-like systems
 Child benefits, some old age pensions, alaska fund